merative/acd-containers/src/pages/security/manage-access.md

 ## Managing Access to ACD

-If you have applications that run outside of the cluster and want to provide secure access to the ACD service in the cluster you can use the Openshift provided OAuth service with a [proxy](https://github.com/openshift/oauth-proxy) and a service account to do RBAC access to the service.
+If you have applications that run outside of the cluster and want to provide secure access to the ACD service in the cluster you can use the OpenShift-provided OAuth service with a [proxy](https://github.com/openshift/oauth-proxy) and a service account to do role-based access control (RBAC) access to the service.
-In the example below we'll use the latest version of the openshift oauth proxy.
+In the example below we'll use the latest version of the OpenShift OAuth proxy.
 See [instructions here](https://catalog.redhat.com/software/containers/openshift4/ose-oauth-proxy/5cdb2133bed8bd5717d5ae64?container-tabs=gti) for how to pull this image.

 1. Create a project/namespace for the proxy to run in (the examples below used acd-oauth-proxy)